 SMC Emeritus Student Advisory Committees

-The Emeritus Student Advisory Committees (ESAC) is the primary mechanism for the Emeritus Associate Dean to get feedback from students on continues to be an advocate for students, ensuring that a broad range of noncredit classes is provided for lifelong learning.
+The Emeritus Advisory Committees (formerly known as ESAC) is the primary mechanism for the Emeritus Associate Dean to get feedback from students on continues to be an advocate for students, ensuring that a broad range of noncredit classes is provided for lifelong learning.

 These advisory committees serve only in an advisory role to the Emeritus Associate Dean, and do not get to direct or govern Emeritus operations, programs or classes.
 The official handbook of the Emeritus advisory bodies is here.